 Cats feel safest in closed-off spaces, and it’s natural for shy cats to spend most of their time hiding.
 It’s important to give a fearful cat enclosed areas where they can feel safe, but some cats have a talent for finding the worst possible places to hide.
 There is always the risk of them getting stuck, lost, or hurt.
 There are other areas where you simply don’t want your cat hanging out all the time.

 Take the time to think like a shy cat and look around your house for all possible hiding spots.
 If there’s somewhere you definitely don’t want your cat hiding, make sure to block it off.
 You can also block off their go-to hiding spots to encourage more confident behavior.
-Give them a crate or box for when they feel overwhelmed, but if most hiding spots are off limits, they’ll be more likely to work toward coming out of their shell.
+Give them a crate or box for when they feel overwhelmed, but if most hiding spots are off-limits, they’ll be more likely to work toward coming out of their shell.

 Don’t Force Interactions

 As tempting as it is to scoop up your cat and show them your love, too much attention can make a shy cat feel worse, not better.
 Always consider their body language before you reach down to offer pets or pick them up.
-If they’re cowering, backing away, have flat ears or a puffy tail, they’re telling you to back off.
+If they’re cowering, backing away, or have flat ears or a puffy tail, they’re telling you to back off.
 Ignoring this message will only make your cat feel more stressed and afraid.

 The best way to interact with a shy cat is to sit quietly somewhere near them.
 Talk to them in a soothing voice and don’t make any sudden movements or sounds.
 Your shy cat might decide you’re safe enough to approach if you do this often enough.
 Let them give you a good sniff before you go in for the head scratches.